 What we will do as a school

-At Pleckgate we want to ensure that all students feel they are able to practice their faith with the support of the school community.
+At Pleckgate we want to ensure that all pupils feel they are able to practice their faith with the support of the school community.

 - Lunch times will be reduced and fasting pupils will have access to supervised quiet spaces to rest.